slo1958/sl-xj-lib-data/README.md

 - by creating an empty data serie and adding values
 - by creating a populated data serie
-- by loading a text file
+- by loading a text file as a row source

 ### Creating an empty data serie and adding values